 How many days in Petra?

 Should you stay in Petra for one or two days?
 I can tell you with great certainty – two.
 If you have Jordan Pass, the difference between the entrances is only 5 JD and you would miss out a lot if you just spend one day in Petra.
 Petra is so much more than just a Treasury and Monastery.
-I will write another post specifically about Petra site to tell you more about this wonderful place and hiker’s paradise.
+Here you can see all the amazing viewpoints that you can visit in Petra.

 You can pick up a free handy Petra tourist map in the visitor center before entering the site.